8 Reasons to Use Chatbots For Recruiting

 3. Connect candidates directly with relevant roles

-Saving users time and shaving a few minutes off the job search process can make the difference between whether a candidate fills out an application or slips through the cracks.
-Using chatbots in this way can help increase your completed application rate.
+Saving users time and shaving a few minutes off the job search process can determine whether a candidate fills out an application or slips through the cracks.
+Using chatbots for recruiting in this way can help increase your completed application rate.

 4. Build greater awareness of open positions